vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/vssue.md

 But we still suggest you to use `@vssue/vuepress-plugin-vssue` in VuePress, which has already helped you make `<Vssue>` component client-only to avoid some potential issues.

-If you do not want to use the plugin we provided, you may need to wrap `<Vssue>` component into `<ClientOnly>` component to avoid those potential issues, i.e. :
+If you do not want to use the plugin we provided, you may need to wrap `<Vssue>` component into `<ClientOnly>` component to avoid those potential issues, that is :

 ```vue
 <ClientOnly>